Ishirō Honda: Collaborating with Akira Kurosawa (1979–1992)

-After retiring following the completion of Terror of Mechagodzilla, Honda was persuaded by Akira Kurosawa to return to filmmaking, and collaborate on Kagemusha.
+Despite retiring in 1975, Honda was persuaded by Akira Kurosawa to return to filmmaking, and collaborate on Kagemusha (1980).
 Honda would subsequently work on Kurosawa's last five films.
-His positions in these films included: directorial advisor, production coordinator, and creative consultant; he also made uncredited writing contributions to Madadayo.
+His positions in these films included: directorial advisor, production coordinator, and creative consultant; he also made uncredited writing contributions to Madadayo (1993).
+There is a misconception that Honda directed "The Tunnel" sequence of Kurosawa's 1990 film Dreams.
+In the early 1980s, Honda was approached to potentially direct a reboot of Daimajin reboot.
+While Honda expressed interest, the project never materialized and Honda was already involved with Kagemusha.